haskell/cabal/nix-announce.rst

    dependencies whenever you make a new sandbox: dependencies which can be shared, are shared.

+Nix-style local builds work with all versions of GHC supported by cabal-install 1.24, which currently is GHC 7.0 and later.
+Additionally, cabal-install is on a different release cycle than GHC, so we plan to be pushing bugfixes and updates on a faster basis than GHC's yearly release cycle.

 Although this feature is in only beta (there are bugs, see “Known Issues”, and the documentation is a bit sparse), I’ve been successfully using Nix-style local builds exclusively to do my Haskell development.
-It's hard to understate my enthusiasm for this new feature:  it achieves much of the same user experience as Stack, but without positing the existence of a distribution of blessed, version-pegged packages to build against (e.g., Stackage).
-Our eventual plan is for ``new-build`` to replace Cabal's existing ``build`` command, eliminating sandboxes once and for all!
+It's hard to understate my enthusiasm for this new feature:  it “just works”, and you don't need to assume that there is a distribution of blessed, version-pegged packages to build against (e.g., Stackage).
+Eventually, ``new-build`` will simply replace the existing ``build`` command.

 Quick start
 -----------